pizzaeueu/ZIO-LLM-Proxy/README.md

 ### Error Handling
 * Return 400 HTTP code in the case of an invalid user's input
+* Return 413 HTTP code if the data retrieved from the MCP servers is more than the context window
 * Return 502 HTTP code in case the MCP or LLM servers have not responded
 * Return 500 HTTP  code to a user in the case of any other error
 * Log to the console for investigation purposes